 Has anyone else gone through this?
 Thank you."

 "I am going through the same thing.
-I thought I was pregnant but it does not seem to be the case since I have taken 6 pregnancy tests (within 3 weeks of missing my period) & all negative.
+I thought I was pregnant, but it does not seem to be the case since I have taken six pregnancy tests (within three weeks of missing my period) & all were negative.

 I think it is due to hormones fluctuating.
-Like for instance my son was sleeping through the night for a few months and that's when my period returned & then he started waking 2-3 times a night to feed & that's when I missed my period.
+For instance, my son was sleeping through the night for a few months, and that's when my period returned & then he started waking 2-3 times a night to feed & that's when I missed my period.